replicatedhq/replicated-docs/docs/intro-replicated.md

 The Replicated vendor portal is the web-based user interface that you can use to configure and manage all of the Replicated features for distributing and managing application releases, supporting your release, viewing customer insights and reporting, and managing teams.

-The following shows an example of the **Reporting** page for a customer that has two active application instances:
+The following shows an example of the **Reporting** page for a customer:

 ![Customer reporting page showing two active instances](/images/customer-reporting-page.png)